Manie-K/E-SportWebApp/README.md

 "# E-SportWebApp"

+## INFO
-Project for Internet Service Architecture course.
+This project was made for Internet Service Architecture course at university.

+Backend -> Spring Boot
+Frontend -> Angular

 # How to Run the Project